DeSantis doubles down as Florida again breaks COVID record

 FORT LAUDERDALE, Fla.
 (AP) — Florida Gov. Ron DeSantis doubled down Tuesday as the state again broke its record for COVID-19 hospitalizations, insisting that the spike will soon abate and that he will not impose any business restrictions or mask mandates.

+DeSantis said he expects hospitalizations to drop in the next couple weeks, asserting that the spike is seasonal as Floridians spend more time together indoors to escape the summer heat and humidity.

 DeSantis credited his response to COVID, which has focused on vaccinating seniors and nursing home residents, for the fact that fewer Floridians are dying now than last August.
-A year ago, Florida was averaging about 180 COVID deaths per day during an early August spike, but last week averaged about 55 per day.
+A year ago, Florida was averaging about 180 COVID deaths per day during an early August spike, but last week averaged 58 per day.
+Deaths don't spike until a few weeks after hospitalizations as the disease usually takes weeks to kill.

 “Even among a lot of positive tests, you are seeing much less mortality that you did year-over-year,” he said at a Miami-area press conference.
 “Would I rather have 5,000 cases among 20-year-olds or 500 cases among seniors?
 I would rather have the younger.”

-He said “media hysteria” on the record hospitalizations will cause people who might be suffering from a heart attack or stroke to avoid going to an emergency room for fear of being infected, as statistics show happened last year.
+DeSantis also said “media hysteria” on the swelling numbers could cause people suffering from a heart attack or stroke to avoid going to an emergency room for fear of being infected.
+Doctors interviewed by The Associated Press acknowledged that this happened during the early months of the pandemic, but say it's no longer true, and that they're treating the usual number of cardiac patients.

-“People were having heart attacks at home because either they thought there was not enough room at the hospital or get COVID and die,” he said.
+Dr. O’Neil Pyke, chief medical officer at Jackson North Medical Center in Miami, said his doctors, nurses and other staff are again facing exhaustion.
+Treating COVID patients is labor intensive and many Florida hospital are facing staffing shortages.

+“Some nurses are describing this almost like a war-zone scenario," he said.

-DeSantis is running for re-election next year while eyeing a 2024 presidential bid and has made his refusal to impose mask mandates in public or at schools or to impose restrictions on businesses a central tenant of his national image among conservatives.
+DeSantis is running for re-election next year while eyeing a 2024 presidential bid.
+A central tenant of his national image among conservatives is his refusal to impose mask mandates at schools and in public or to impose restrictions on businesses.
 He hit that message again Tuesday, saying he will not budge.

 “We are not shutting down,” DeSantis said.
 “We are going to have schools open.
 We are protecting every Floridian’s job in this state.
 We are protecting people’s small businesses.
 These interventions have failed time and time again throughout this pandemic, not just in the United States but abroad.
 They have not stopped the spread, particularly with delta.”